 Simple Console Application in .NET Core with DI and Configuration

 While the .NET Core documentation and libraries do a good job of providing an easy way to get started with hosted apps (web or otherwise), it is somewhat lacking in terms of the same guidance for simple run-to-completion type console apps.
 You can write a simple Main() method and do your stuff, but how do you get the advantage of the amazing configuration and dependency injection that you get out of the box with hosted apps?
+Surely, you could set up all that machinery and maybe create an IHostedService implementation just to get going.
+Even then, you are still left with a hosted app that you have to deal with shutting down after your logic is done.

 An AWS Primer for Azure Developers

 Even though AWS has been around for much longer, as is the norm for a lot of people coming from the .NET/Microsoft side of things, my cloud experience started with Azure.
 I got into AWS when I was a few years into Azure.
 I remember thinking at that point it would be nice to have something like this primer that would give me a very high-level introduction to AWS based on what I knew of Azure.
+So here it is.

 The Rise of Go